skanur/quicksort/README.md

 ### Safely parallelize Quicksort using Cilk (5p)

 The starting point is a sequential implementation of the Quicksort algorithm that has been stated as _properly working_.
 Usually, in serial environments, testing shows this.
 In parallelized environments it is hard to achieve an absolute proof with testing.
 Notice, for example that each recursive invocation of the function receives as parameter the same array a.
 In a serial implementation manipulating the same data from multiple occurrences doesn't produce any harm.
 If done by parallel executions, such a manipulation may be very dangerous.
 Thus, be careful in this respect when developing a parallelization.
 Because testing may not show the existence of such trouble, it is good practice to provide some proof that no harm can happen.

+Hint: Go through the descriptions of the standard functions used in the code (e.g. std::partition) to motivate why data race might or might not happen in practice.

 ### Utilization analysis (5p)

 Further, one design may result in only a small portion of parallelism, whereas another design achieves much more.
 The utilization of the available potentially parallel working processing resources (= parallelization factor) shall be as close as possible to 100% all the time.
 Make a parallelization analysis of your implementation.
-This is paper work that figures out the parallelization factor at certain phases in the execution, explains the reasons why a particular level is achieved and presuming the level is not 100% what are the reasons for missing 100%.
+There can be alternative ways of parallelizing the same application based on which recursion is used for spawning tasks.
+Try atleast two such possibilities and explain the reasons why a particular level of parallelization is achieved and presuming the level is not 100% what are the reasons for missing 100%.

 ### Scale-up analysis (5p)